fucora/cdp4j/README.md

 Reproducible Builds
 -------------------

-The binaries released with each restic version starting at 2.1.0 are reproducible, which means that you can easily reproduce a byte identical version from the source code for that release.
+The binaries released with each cdp4j version starting at 2.1.0 are reproducible, which means that you can easily reproduce a byte identical version from the source code for that release.

 How it is tested